biosustain/benchling-resources/guides/eln.md

 # Other resources:
-- Try out ELN functionalities with this [template](https://biosustain.benchling.com/biosustain/templates/tmpl_Pl4pyA6x).
+- Try out ELN functionalities with the following [template](https://biosustain.benchling.com/biosustain/templates/tmpl_Pl4pyA6x).
-- Templates and subtemplates from LIMS support - link to Benchling resource guides for registering strainds

 If you have any question, don’t hesitate to contact us at [lims_support@biosustain.dtu.dk](mailto:lims_support@biosustain.dtu.dk).